metalsoft-io/metalcloud-sdk-go/docs/RecordSet.md

 HasNetworkDevice returns a boolean if a field has been set.

-### GetBgpTemplateRecordSet
+### GetNetworkDeviceConfigurationTemplateRecordSet

-`func (o *RecordSet) GetBgpTemplateRecordSet() BgpTemplateRecordSet`
+`func (o *RecordSet) GetNetworkDeviceConfigurationTemplateRecordSet() NetworkDeviceConfigurationTemplateRecordSet`

-GetBgpTemplateRecordSet returns the BgpTemplateRecordSet field if non-nil, zero value otherwise.
+GetNetworkDeviceConfigurationTemplateRecordSet returns the NetworkDeviceConfigurationTemplateRecordSet field if non-nil, zero value otherwise.

-### GetBgpTemplateRecordSetOk
+### GetNetworkDeviceConfigurationTemplateRecordSetOk

-`func (o *RecordSet) GetBgpTemplateRecordSetOk() (*BgpTemplateRecordSet, bool)`
+`func (o *RecordSet) GetNetworkDeviceConfigurationTemplateRecordSetOk() (*NetworkDeviceConfigurationTemplateRecordSet, bool)`

-GetBgpTemplateRecordSetOk returns a tuple with the BgpTemplateRecordSet field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNetworkDeviceConfigurationTemplateRecordSetOk returns a tuple with the NetworkDeviceConfigurationTemplateRecordSet field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBgpTemplateRecordSet
+### SetNetworkDeviceConfigurationTemplateRecordSet

-`func (o *RecordSet) SetBgpTemplateRecordSet(v BgpTemplateRecordSet)`
+`func (o *RecordSet) SetNetworkDeviceConfigurationTemplateRecordSet(v NetworkDeviceConfigurationTemplateRecordSet)`

-SetBgpTemplateRecordSet sets BgpTemplateRecordSet field to given value.
+SetNetworkDeviceConfigurationTemplateRecordSet sets NetworkDeviceConfigurationTemplateRecordSet field to given value.

-### HasBgpTemplateRecordSet
+### HasNetworkDeviceConfigurationTemplateRecordSet

-`func (o *RecordSet) HasBgpTemplateRecordSet() bool`
+`func (o *RecordSet) HasNetworkDeviceConfigurationTemplateRecordSet() bool`

-HasBgpTemplateRecordSet returns a boolean if a field has been set.
+HasNetworkDeviceConfigurationTemplateRecordSet returns a boolean if a field has been set.

 ### GetServerInstanceGroupDNSRecordSet